 There are several ways the resident will be exposed to interprofessional education.
 The resident will facilitate a Nurse Practitioner student prescribing workshop.
 This typically occurs in the fall and spring of Year 1.
-IPE Coordinators Dr. Anne LaDisa or Dr. Michael Oldani will be your contacts for this activity.
+IPE Coordinator Dr. Anne LaDisa will be your contact for this activity.
 Past activities have included delivering a lecture on best prescribing practices and then leading the nursing students through examples of prescribing antibiotics and antidepressant medications.